0xSero/partisia-docs/docs/node-operations/node-payment-rewards-and-risks.md

 takes to complete the requirements of one round of service.

 A node operator can resign from a service, and release the tokens staked on the service.
-A delay of release ensures sufficient time for making dispute claim.
+A delay of release ensures sufficient time for the service to complete and for the possibility of dispute claims.
 For this reason there are pending times for MPC tokens to change state from being [associated](../pbc-fundamentals/mpc-token-model-and-account-elements.md#allocatedtojobs) , [locked](../pbc-fundamentals/mpc-token-model-and-account-elements.md#allocatedtojobs) or [staked](../pbc-fundamentals/mpc-token-model-and-account-elements.md#staked).
 Changing state from _staked_ to _